railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    :scale: 50
    :align: center

-   *Upstream traceability from customer to suppliers*
+   *Upstream traceability from supplier to customers*

 .. _fig-mrptracd: